superde1fin/structgen/README.md

 LAMMPS structure generator for [LAMMPS](https://lammps.sandia.gov), developed by Vasilii Maksimov at the Functional Glasses and Materials Modeling Laboratory (FGM²L) at the University of North Texas, under the supervision of Dr. Jincheng Du.

 **Structgen** is a command-line utility for generating initial atomic configurations for use with LAMMPS simulations of disordered systems, especially oxide glasses.
-It supports CHARGE-style atom definitions and allows flexible control over atomic counts, charges, and overall density.
+It supports ATOM and CHARGE `pair_style`-based atom definitions and allows flexible control over atomic counts, charges, and overall density.

 ## Features